• Skip to primary navigation

 • Olive oil– this will help make the kale easier to blend and process into a smooth puree.

-• Flour- will make the dough base for the crackers.
-You can use plain or all-purpose flour for this recipe.
+• Flour– will make the dough base for the crackers.
+I use all-purpose flour for this recipe.

 • Flax seeds– give the crackers a nice texture and multi-grain flavor while also boosting the health benefits as well.
 You can also use chia or sesame seeds.